Next Start

 Many high schools offer the test to students 16 and older because they can enlist once they turn 17, with parental consent.
 The results are valid for two years after the test has been taken.
 If you didn’t complete the test in high school, a recruiter can refer you to a local testing site.

 Each branch has designated a minimum score requirement on the mechanical maintenance portion of the ASVAB test.
-For instance, the Army mechanic requirements may differ from the Marine Corps, Navy or Air Force.
+The Army mechanic requirements may differ from the Marine Corps, Navy or Air Force.
 To learn more about the score requirements, talk to a recruiter directly.

-In addition to the above standards, a military mechanic also typically display the following traits:
+In addition to the above standards, Army mechanics typically display the following traits:

 • Can read, comprehend and adhere to complex manuals